 Morgan Territory water customers will continue to be serviced by a temporary line for several months as Contra Costa County works to stabilize the landslide area.
 Because this water line is temporary, there could be further interruptions to your service should more damage occur within the landslide area.
 We advise you to continue to keep a supply of water on hand in your home.
 Also, take extra steps to ensure you have an extra water supply for any livestock on your property as any bottled water or emergency supply CCWD deploys to the area is primarily for human consumption and sanitation.
 Please help CCWD protect the temporary water line by keeping hands, feet, wheels or anything from coming into contact with the large hose.
 Damage could impact service to the entire neighborhood!

-When water service returns, and you see the notice from the District, this is what you need to do.
+When water service returns, this is what you need to do.

 - Once cleared, run all of your water faucets for 3-5 minutes to flush your service connection and interior plumbing with water from the service main.